 1. Project Summary

+This aligns with a current movement within the water resources research community towards the development of methods and techniques for the smarter management or development of intelligent systems for water resources infrastructure.
+Given the rise of low-cost and rugged sensors, water utilities are able to increasingly monitor the hydraulic states of their infrastructure.
+The availability of these large data sets has driven industry interest in academic research on the development of analytic methods and tools for the purposes of better and more efficient management of the infrastructure.
+This project will look at the development and analysis of a framework for the real-time control of variable speed pumps within water distribution systems.

-In typical water distribution systems, pumps are used to transport water from water source to a storage facility and are controlled using scheduling.
+In typical water distribution systems, pumps are used to transport water from a water source to a storage facility and are controlled using scheduling.
 This method has two major disadvantages, firstly the system requires the pumps to deliver more than the required demand and secondly large areas of land are required for water storage.
 However by replacing scheduling with real time control, the pumps are only required to provide the demand at any given time and reducing the reliance on storage.
 In turn, this would correspond to a reduction in operation and land costings as well as minimise environmental impacts.
 There are a number of factors currently limiting the implementation of such control to pumps and the nature of the control interface requires further research.

 2. Project Details